 How To Protect Yourself?

-If you're concerned about these compounds, the only method to avoid being exposed to possibly hazardous substances is to stop using all underarm deodorant products.
+If you're concerned about these compounds and the dangers of anti-perspirants the only method to avoid being exposed to possibly hazardous substances is to stop using all underarm deodorant products.
 In the meanwhile, look for a fragrance-free natural deodorant.
 Finally, look for paraben- and fragrance-free products, and check the ingredients list to ensure triclosan isn't there.